pnetwork-association/pnetwork-v4/README.md

 This morepo holds all the on-chain code needed for the protocol to work.
 In particular there are three folder of relevance:

 - **solidity:** keeps all the EVM contract code, relative tests and deployment scripts
-- **cpp:** keeps all the EOSIO contract code, relative tests and deployment scripts
+- **cpp:** keeps all the AntelopeIO contract code, relative tests and deployment scripts
 - **javascript:** common javascript code and utilities used throughout the project
 - **javascript/event-attestator:** a 1:1 JS implementation of the Event Attestator code, useful for testing and generating signatures